nmrML/nmrML/README.md

 <img src="https://raw.github.com/nmrML/nmrML/master/docs/logo/images/horizontal-logo-500.png" alt="nmrML logo" >
 </p>

 [nmrML](http://nmrml.org/) is an open mark-up language for NMR raw and spectral data.
-It is has recently seen its first proper release, ready for public use.
-The development of this standard was previously coordinated by the COSMOS - COordination Of Standards In MetabOlomicS Project.
-It is now maintained within the PhenoMeNal Eu project tasked to disseminate metabolomics data through life science e-infrastructures.
-The nmrML data standard is approved by the Metabolomics Standards Initiative and was derived from an earlier nmrML that was developed by the Metabolomics Innovation Centre (TMIC).
-It follows design principles of its role model, the mzML data standard created by PSI for mass spectrometry.
+It has recently seen its first release, ready for public use.
+The development of this standard was previously coordinated by the COSMOS FP7- COordination Of Standards In MetabOlomicS Project.
+It is now maintained within the PhenoMeNal H2020 project, setting up metabolomics data analysis e-infrastructures.
+The nmrML data standard is approved by the Metabolomics Standards Initiative and was derived from an earlier NMR XML format that was developed by the Metabolomics Innovation Centre (TMIC).
+It follows design principles of its role model, the mzML data standard, created by HUPO-PSI community for mass spectrometry.

 ## nmrML links